 Kirsten divulges that a college professor told her and her ballet major classmates to expect to work for free for two years before getting a paid job.
 From her experience, she tells us that when you do start getting paid in a small company you will probably expect to get around $280-$360 a week but that with a bigger company it might be around $700 a week.
 She says that many companies do increase the amount you are paid as you dance with them longer even if you do not move from the corps, but of course that you do get paid more with promotions through any company.

-Towards the end of the video she also speaks about the fact that male dancers are paid more than females, in some cases less than half than what their male counterparts are earning.
+Towards the end of the video, she also speaks about the fact that male dancers are paid more than females, in some cases mlore than half what their female counterparts are earning.
 She also says that males, in general, are accepted into companies and paid straight away if they have the right skillset compared to females who are generally brought in as unpaid apprentices.

 How Much Do Dancers Make Per Hour, Week and Year?

 The following information was obtained from the Bureau of Labor Statistics website and was current as of 2019.

 The first table is the average wage, meaning they totaled up all the wages and divided them by the number of people.

 |Average Wages||Hourly||Weekly (40 Hours)||Monthly||Yearly|